18 email marketing performance metrics for improved campaign tracking

 3

-Encourage fans and followers from other channels to join your email list.
-This could be customers from your website, social media followers and even in store customers.
+Encourage fans and followers from other channels to join your email list: This could be customers from your website, social media followers, and even in-store shoppers.

 -